-The Addictions Counseling program consists of 60 credit hours, including 3 semesters of fieldwork, and prepares students to work with populations who are in recovery for various addictions (chemical and behavioral).
+The Addictions Counseling program consists of 60 credit hours, including three semesters of fieldwork, and prepares students to work with populations who are in recovery for various addictions (chemical and behavioral).
 Coursework meets the educational requirements for both the Licensed Clinical Alcohol and Drug Counselor (LCADC) and Licensed Professional Counselor (LPC) credentials.
 The Addictions program is currently under review for accreditation by the Council of Accreditation and Counseling Related Educational Programs (CACREP).

 MA in Counseling, Clinical Mental Health Counseling Concentration

-The CACREP-accredited Clinical Mental Health Counseling program consists of 60 credit hours, including 3 semesters of fieldwork.
+The CACREP-accredited Clinical Mental Health Counseling program consists of 60 credit hours, including three semesters of fieldwork.
 Our graduates work with special issues including family and couples work, eating disorders, mental health transition, and other related issues of developmental challenges.
 Courses in the Clinical Mental Health Counseling program meet the academic requirements for initial counselor licensure (Licensed Associate Counselor, LAC) and eventually towards an independent license (Licensed Professional Counselor, LPC).

 MA in Counseling, School Counseling Concentration

-The School Counseling Program consists of 48 credit hours, including 3 semesters of fieldwork.
+The School Counseling Program consists of 48 credit hours, including three semesters of fieldwork.
 School counselors, formerly referred to as guidance counselors, work in K-12 settings in both public and private schools.
 We teach students about comprehensive school counseling programs consistent with the American School Counselor Association (ASCA) National Model.
 Upon completion of the program, students are eligible for school counselor certification in New Jersey, a required credential for the profession.